nicoleku8/Q-learning_note/Q-learning.md

 ### 3. Experience Replay
 Stores past transitions $(s, a, r, s')$ in a replay buffer $D$ and sample random mini-batch of transitions from $D$.
 This helps break correlations between consecutive updates.

+---
+Since we learned each component of Deep Q-Learning model architecture and how each components function, let's apply it in Atari Breakout game.

 ## Training DQL in Atari Breakout